 Museums, temples, night markets, and destinations that focus on culture and history are mainly what the Datong district offers.
 There are few shopping malls in the area, so if you seek to spend more time on retail therapy, then it is not the ideal place for you.

-Where to Stay in Datong?
+Where To Stay In Datong?

-Why Stay in Nangang?
+Why Stay In Nangang?

 This district houses some museums and parks such as the Nanhu Riverside Park, the Lingnan Fine Arts Museum, and the Shanshuilu Eco Park.
 Other accessible places from Nangang are Xinyi district and the Roahe Night Market.

 Why Avoid Nangang?

 This is not the best place for you if what you desire to do during your stay in Taiwan is to spend more time shopping or going out at night.

-Where to Stay in Nangang?
+Where To Stay In Nangang?

-Why Stay in Tianmu?
+Why Stay In Tianmu?

 Tianmu is an extremely English-friendly area and definitely a good place to stay for many tourists.
 Best known as an enclave for Taiwan's US expatriate community, Tianmu has great choices of restaurants offering a variety of flavorful cuisines and yummy desserts.

 Why Avoid Tianmu?

 If you love to visit and shop for goods that are brand new, unique, and exclusive, Tianmu is not your ideal place.
 Its market has compositing stalls that are not fixed and goods sold are mostly second-hand or pre-loved.